senyosimpson/blog/content/posts/rust-error-handling.md

   it is not, an exception can be raised.
 It's a situation we did not expect and possibly one we do not know how to handle.
 This was the original thinking behind exceptions - in most circumstances, we have logic to handle known, expected failure cases but when we run into truly exceptional situations, we raise exceptions.
 In reality, exceptions are used freely.
-One horror story I came across, a developer commented about a HTTP client library he had tried using.
+One horror story I came across was from a developer who complained about an HTTP client library he had tried using.
 It threw exceptions for every single non 2xx and 3xx response.
-That's a great example to highlight where exceptions are really useful versus when we can write logic to handle the situation accordingly.
+That's a great example of misusing exceptions.
 * [Pokemon exception handling].
 In Java and Python, it's possible to catch all exceptions by using syntax like `catch Exception` since all exceptions subclass `Exception`.
 This makes debugging failure modes extremely difficult.
 If your code starts producing weird outputs, it's impossible to tell because errors are caught silently by the catch all statement.
 In reality, this is the fault of the developer but developers are lazy and will find loopholes if the system allows.

-* It's not entirely rosy in the returning errors camp either though.
-The biggest problem with returning errors is that they are easily ignored and can lead to invalid states.
-For example, in Go, you can write `value, _ := func()` and completely ignore the error. `value` is going to be in an invalid state but execution will continue uninhibited.
-With exceptions, the benefit is that the program will crash immediately.
-Returning errors requires significant discipline from developers, who as we have mentioned before, are lazy.
+After reading that list, you'd be inclined to think that returning errors is hands down the better option.

-Reviewing all the points above, it's difficult to say we have a clear cut winner.
-Time for a confession:
+Returning errors has a critical flaw: it is *easy* to ignore them.
+For example in Go, you can write `value, _ := func()`.
+In the event that `func` errors, `value` will be left in an invalid state but execution will continue uninhibited.
+With exceptions, a key benefit is that program will crash immediately.
-I lied when I said I prefer returning errors instead of exceptions.
-I just really like Rust's approach to error handling, which is actually to say I like the [ML family of languages] approach to error handling.
+Returning errors requires significant discipline from developers, who as we mentioned before, are lazy.

-Amongst that family, you will find some that use exceptions, others that return errors and others that use a mixture of both.
-What is really important, in my opinion, is how the type system supports error handling.
+Rust takes returning errors to the next logical level by enforcing errors are handled.
+It takes inspiration from the [ML family of languages].
+These languages have a strong type system, embedding the notion of a fallible computation into the type system in a unique way.

 ## How Rust does error handling